yussufbiyik/UIKit-Starting-Templates/README.md

 ## Note
 > There might be unnecessary classes or some mistakes, if you come across to something like this you can send a issue or you can fix and send as a pull request 👍

-> I only test mobile adaptation of these templates with Google Chrome DevTools(CTS+SHIFT+I) Presets so it might look bad in spesific resolutions 😕
+> I only test mobile adaptation of these templates with Google Chrome DevTools(CTRL+SHIFT+I) Presets so it might look bad in spesific resolutions 😕

 ## Credits
 * Pictures from pexels.com